 The report also established what types of literature work, why they work and how they work in the specific context of depressive illness.

 This pioneering research seeks to demonstrate how challenging literature can ‘shift mental pathways’.
 The most recent findings of monitored brain activity in volunteers reading works by Shakespeare, Wordsworth and Eliot produced significant electrical activity in the areas of the brain connected to language, memory and emotion, compared to ‘straightforward’ translations of the text which produced less.
 This makes it possible to suggest that great literature may have real therapeutic value.
 Read about 'Shakespeared Brain' here.

 A collaboration between University of Liverpool, Exeter and Glamorgan in partnership with The Reader and the Young Foundation (funded by the AHRC), the study will offer analytical studies of flagship community arts practices, including shared reading, resulting in a special issue of the Journal of Arts and Communities in 2013.

 Building on the University of Liverpool’s groundbreaking MA Reading in Practice, the AHRC Collaborative Doctoral Award partners us with CRILS and Mersey Care NHS Trust, this pioneering project explores the existing theoretical foundations for the practice of bibliotherapy, or ‘reading as cure’, in English literature.

-This report, by the Centre for Public Health at Liverpool John Moores University, uses a social return on investment (SROI) for the Get Into Reading initiative in Wirral, Merseyside.
-When considering the impact of Shared Reading on the health and wellbeing of participants.
-The evaluation found that, for every £1 invested in Get Into Reading, a social return average of £6.47 was generated.
+The Centre for Public Health at Liverpool John Moores University has analysed the social return on investment (SROI) for the Get Into Reading initiative in Wirral, Merseyside.
+When considering the impact of Shared Reading on the health and well-being of participants, the study found that for every £1 invested in Get Into Reading, an average social return of £6.47 was generated.